elm/elm-lang.org/src/guide/chapters/reactivity.md

 main =
-  show "Open the Developer Console to see a failed HTTP requested handled."
+  show "Open the Developer Console of your browser."
 ```

 With the `get` task, we can potentially fail with an `Http.Error` but when